-- If a promissory note for a Direct Loan has not been signed and submitted by the student prior to the withdrawal date, the loan (s) is automatically cancelled. - If an entrance loan interview has not been completed by the student prior to the withdrawal date, the Direct Loan is automatically cancelled. - Students who have not completed verification prior to the withdraw date are not eligible for financial aid and are not included under this policy.
+- If a promissory note for a Direct Loan has not been signed and submitted by the student prior to the withdrawal date, the loan (s) is automatically cancelled. - If entrance counseling is not completed by the student before the withdrawal date, the Direct Loan is automatically cancelled - Students who have not completed verification prior to the withdraw date are not eligible for financial aid and are not included under this policy.